Deepti1206/deepti1206.github.io/docs/index.md

 The disparity isn't as pronounced as it is in some of the poorest preventative services.
 The biggest disparity is in the lack of leisure-time physical exercise, which is 44.2 percent vs 12.60 percent.
 It's comparable, except the maximum and minimum values are significantly higher.
 It's odd, though, that different cities have such disparities in the percentages of people who engage in leisure-time physical activity.

-We will take a closer look at the variable that makes the most difference once more.
+I will take a closer look at the variable that makes the most difference once more.

 ```
 plot_phy <- ggplot(data = cities) +